-While Enrique's Journey can be disturbing and upsetting, this story is so important because it humanizes and elicits compassion for people who are often objectified.
+While Enrique's Journey can be disturbing and upsetting, this story is so important because it humanizes and elicits compassion for people who are often objectified and scapegoated by people in positions of power.

-I strongly recommend starting to read the book right away and reading a bit every day until you finish.
+I strongly recommend starting to read the book right away and reading every day until you finish.
 It's too long to save until the last minute.
 This will be graded and there will be an assessment shortly after we return to school.
 Please work hard to complete this assignment, and then I hope you will make time to relax and enjoy the summer, too!